arcus/education_modules/bash_scripts/bash_scripts.md

 ***

 ## Calling an existing script

+The `learning_bash` folder contains a few different types of files and folders for us to experiment with.
+The ones we will be using in this module are:

+* a `.csv` file called `Animals.csv` containing a list of animals and whether they are birds, mammals, fish, reptiles, or insects.
+* `.dat` files like `blue_whale.dat` containing two lines with data about an animal's length and weight.
+* a folder called `scripts` containing three `.sh` files.

 In this section we will learn how to use the pre-written scripts in the `scripts` folder inside your `learning_bash-main` directory.